rkrambovitis/thergioni/README.md

-# thergioni
+# Thergioni
 ## Introduction ##
-Health checker / monitoring tool designed by a system adminitrator who doesn't like being woken up for nothing.
+Health checker / monitoring tool designed / created by a system adminitrator who doesn't like being woken up for nothing.

-While Nagios is a good and valuable tool, relying on it for wakeup calls is entering a world of pain.
+While Nagios is a good and valuable tool, relying on it for wakeup calls is a world of pain.
 Instead we've found it to be an excellent "early warning" tool for casual day-to-day tidying up admin jobs.

 Custom scripts, while more powerful, as they can be tailored to your own needs, have a tendancy to be inconsistent.